 “That was a huge moment for me. … It’s what you work [toward] for so long, and it was very, very exciting,” Conomikes said.

 The goalie hasn’t wasted her opportunity at any point this fall.
 In just her second game, she recorded a season-high 14 saves against No. 7 Iowa, whose high-powered offense ranks eighth in the country with an average of 3.18 goals per game.

 Conomikes’ presence stretches beyond the field.
 Her energy boosts her team’s morale in high-pressure moments, like when the Light Blue was entering shootouts against Ivy League rival Cornell.

 “The rest of the team, especially the field players, were a little frustrated that we were going into a penalty shootout, and Alexa ripped her helmet off, came off the field and was like, ‘Let’s go, we’re gonna win this right here,’” McCarthy recalled.

 Conomikes’ leadership has also been part of a program-wide shift in Columbia field hockey, which Nelson-Nichols called a “cohesive, camaraderie-oriented group.”

 “Our senior and junior classes were really the catalysts for that movement,” Nelson-Nichols mentioned when discussing the “family” her team has built in the past few seasons.

 The Lions’ efforts to reshape its culture began to take shape on the field this season when the group defeated ranked opponents for the first time in program history, knocking off No. 22 Boston University and No. 24 Maine.

-For Conomikes, that commitment from the team remains the focus as she begins to wrap up a successful first season as the goalkeeper and looks towards her senior year.
+For Conomikes, that commitment from the team remains the focus as she begins to wrap up a successful first season as a goalkeeper and looks toward her senior year.